BioCenter-SHU/PocketDTA/README.md

 # About PocketDTA: A Pocket-Based Multimodal Deep Learning Model for Drug-Target Affinity Prediction

-The approach used in this work is the modeling of protein sequences and compound 1D representations (SMILES) with convolutional neural networks (CNNs) to predict the binding affinity value of drug-target pairs.

 Our approach used an effective form of protein input, which combines protein pocket structures with pretrained sequence embedding.
 In addition, a pocket-based multimodal deep learning model for drug-target affinity prediction called PocketDTA is proposed.

 ![Figure](https://github.com/BioCenter-SHU/PocketDTA/blob/main/figures/model.png)

 # Installation

 ## Data